Navigation

 # List menu

-Next we have a menu that also calls main, but now in the form of a list unlike the general snippet that uses a dropdown:
+, but now in list form, unlike the general snippet that uses a dropdown:

 {% assign menu = menus['main'] %}